Sam-Dragon/kafka-producer/Notes.md

 - It is under kafka broker which stores the events produced to a specific topic and save it in partition
 - It is nothing but list of partitions in which event is stored
 - It is append only, new event is always added at the end
-- Its retention time is 7 days
+- Its default retention time is 7 days but it is configurable
 - It provides support for parallel processing and load balancing
 - partitions can be increased in topic but doesnt decrease